INST377-UMD/inst377-group-project-diyapatel02/README.md

 Next install the dependencies using npm install

 ### Running the Application
+The project will be accessible at http://localhost:4000.

+Accessing the project:
+Open your web browser and go to http://localhost:4000.

+In order to run the application, the user just has to go to the country codes page and find the country code for the country they are looking for and then going back to the main page and typing the code, year, and clicking submit.
+After that, they will be presented with a table providing all the holidays in a given year.

 ### API Information
 Our system will solve this information problem by allowing users to select their country and provide a list of